Erlkönig (Schubert): For solo violin (Ernst)

 Heinrich Wilhelm Ernst composed his Grand Caprice for solo violin on "Erlkönig" (Grand Caprice für Violine allein), Op.
 26, in 1854, in what represents the "pinnacle of violin technique".
-The work is characterized by its highly polyphonic nature, the solo violin having to perform the narrator, the Erlkönig, the father, and the child (4 independent voices) in their different vocal colourations, but also the complete piano accompaniment at the same time.
+The work is characterized by its highly polyphonic nature, the solo violin having to perform the narrator, the Erlkönig, the father, and the child (4 independent voices) in their different vocal colourations, while maintaining an accompaniment at the same time.
 This is accomplished through the use of double, triple and quadruple stops, artificial harmonics and left-hand pizzicato.

 For voice and orchestra

 Berlioz

 In 1846, during a visit to Prague, Berlioz witnessed a new musical rendition of Goethe's "Erlkönig" by Czech composer Václav Tomášek.
 As recalled by Berlioz in his memoirs, the two composers were soon drawn into an argument comparing Tomášek's composition to Schubert's: "Someone (for there are people who find fault with everything) drew a comparison between the accompaniment of this piece and that of Schubert's ballad, in which the furious gallop of the horse is reproduced, and declared that M. Tomášek had mimicked the placid gait of a priest's nag.
 An intelligent critic, however, more capable than his neighbours of judging of the philosophy of art, annihilated this irony, and replied with great good sense: 'It is just because Schubert made that unlucky horse gallop so wildly that it has foundered, and is now forced to go at a foot pace.'"

 When Gustave-Hippolyte Roger asked him to orchestrate Schubert's work for a performance in Baden-Baden in 1860, Berlioz was too willing, as he felt that Schubert's piano accompaniment was essentially orchestral in nature.
 The arrangement was premiered at Baden-Baden on 27 August 1860, and was published in Paris the same year.
 Berlioz's biographer Jacques Barzun wrote of the arrangement: "From the finely wrought and polished score no one could suspect anything of the anxiety, illness, or conflicts in his heart and soul.
 It is delicate, poignant, full of insight into Schubert's masterpiece – a compendium of art concealing itself."

 Berlioz's arrangement is scored for two flutes, oboe, English horn, two clarinets, two bassoons, three horns, two trumpets, timpani, strings, and solo voice.